 1 August 664 AD: A great Plague arrived in Ireland and swept the Country killing huge numbers of people.
 The ‘Great Mortality' was possibly a return of the Buide Conaill which had swept through Ireland in the 6th century.
 The 'Yellowness of Conaill' might perhaps refer to a prominent individual who had been amongst its first victims, as in the 20th century the 'Spanish Influenza' refers to King Alfonso XIII of Spain catching it - though he survived!
 A jaundice like fever was perhaps the root of the disease.

 But it has been advanced that the Plague of 664 and the years following was actually a bubonic plague caused by rats - though the rat population in Ireland at that time is a matter of conjecture.
 Rats in large numbers are usually needed for that disease to take off and places of dense urbanity are their preferred locations - which Ireland did not possess at that time.
-However we cannot be sure that the plague that arrived in 664 was a bubonic plague or the same type as that of the earlier one - or indeed another disease altogether!
+However we cannot be sure that the plague that arrived in 664 was a new strain of bubonic plague or the same type as that of the earlier one - or indeed another disease altogether!

 The plague of 664 broke out on or about the 1st August that year after a warm summer which was followed by a warm autumn (ideal for the spread of plague) and continued into 665, and broke out with renewed violence in 667-668.
 It then quietened down for about a decade and a half but flared up again in 683-684 when it was described as the mortalitas puerorum (death of boys).
 Children seem to have been more heavily affected then because they had no resistance to it.